SteelCompendium/compendium-md/Bestiary/markdown-dse/Goblin Monarch.md

   - Area
   distance: 10 burst
   target: Each ally
-  effect: Each target can move up to their speed or make a free strike.
+  effect: Each target can move up to their speed or make a [[Free Strike|free strike]].
 - name: Focus Fire
   type: Villain Action
   cost: 2 VP